-As opposed to cemented techniques, the cement-less prosthesis components are wedged or, in part, screwed into the bone.
+The cement-less prosthesis components are wedged or, in part, screwed into the bone.
 To this end, the surgeon has to fit the artificial acetabular cup and the implant stem into bone accurately.
 Consequently, the metal surfaces of the prosthesis components are in direct contact with the bone.
 The latter slowly grows into the implant to form a secure attachment for the artificial hip joint.

 Rehabilitation after hip surgery abroad

 Physical therapy is an important part of the recovery process of hip replacement surgery.
 After leaving the hospital, some people have physical therapy in their home or at a clinic, while others stay in a specialised rehabilitation facility abroad for a few days.

 Why did patients choose to have hip replacement surgery abroad?

 - Costs of hip replacement surgery – surgery abroad is £5600 – £10000, the price depends on the implant and clinic you would like to go.